 The industrial perfection promised by Industry 4.0 can be summarised in three key objectives:

-Digital twins, camera-based inspection, AI-supported analysis and end-to-end data chains are bringing this ideal closer than ever before.
-Errors can be detected early on, processes can be adjusted automatically and decisions can be made on the basis of reliable data.
+Digital twins, camera-based inspection, AI-supported analysis and end-to-end data chains are bringing this ideal closer than ever.
+Errors can be detected early on, processes can be adjusted automatically and decisions can be made based on reliable data.

 But the reality is more complex.